 Psoriasis is a chronic red scaly rash.
 It rarely resolves on its own and often needs dermatological care.
-If you are struggling with psoriasis, give us a call or make an appointment online to have you treated at Golden Coast Dermatology, Skin Cancer, and Vein Center.
+If you are struggling with psoriasis, give us a call or request an appointment online to get treated at Golden Coast Dermatology, Skin Cancer, and Vein Center.

 What is Psoriasis?

-Psoriasis is a noncontagious, chronic skin condition that first show signs in those between 15 and 25.
+Psoriasis is a noncontagious, chronic skin condition that first shows signs in those between 15 and 25 years of age.
 Approximately 3% of the population worldwide has it.

-Choices often appears on the scalp, elbows, and knees.
-It looks like a thick, red, scaly patch on their skin.
+It often appears on the scalp, elbows, and knees.
+It looks like a thick, red, scaly patch on the skin.
 Nails are often affected as well.
 About a third of the people with psoriasis have a family history of it.
-Men and women are equally effective but women tend to have it at an earlier age.
+Men and women are equally effected, but women tend to have it at an earlier age.

 It is often very itchy and unsightly.
-Those with the rash are often embarrassed and impacts their self-esteem.
-Scientists are finding out more and more in research studies that psoriasis indicates increased levels of inflammatory diseases such as liver disease, heart disease, diabetes, or others.
+Those with the rash are often embarrassed, and it can impact their self-esteem.
+Scientists are finding out more and more in research studies that psoriasis indicates increased levels of inflammatory diseases, such as liver disease, heart disease, diabetes, or others.

 What causes Psoriasis?

-Psoriasis is multifactorial meaning that a combination of genetic factors and environmental triggers result in it.
-Infections, medications, in medical comorbidities can contribute to the development of it.
+Psoriasis is multifactorial, meaning that a combination of genetic factors and environmental triggers can cause it.
+Infections, medications, and medical comorbidities can contribute to the development of it.

 The rash is also associated with rheumatological manifestations.
 Some of these include arthritis, pain, stiffness, and deformation of one’s joints.
 It is important to have these treated quickly and early before permanent damage has been done.